Guide CB – Bo Gdynia

 • a maximum of 3 large district projects,

-• a maximum of 3 city projects within the framework of the Climate Civic Budget (CCB).
+• a maximum of 3 city projects within the framework of the Climate Civic Budget (CCB),

 REMEMBER!
 District projects are selected in one freely chosen district (not necessarily the one where you live).

-Voting for the Civic Budget projects will take place between 4 and 18 September 2023.
+Voting for the Civic Budget projects will take place between 2 and 16 September 2024.
 Votes can only be cast electronically via the bo.gdynia.pl website.
 Before casting your vote, you will be asked to prove your identity by providing identification data – your PESEL number and father’s name or your resident card number and name.

 Each nominated project will receive one point (vote).
-The city CCB projects and those in individual districts (large and small) that receive the most votes will go through to implementation.
+The city projects and those in individual districts (large and small) that receive the most votes will go through to implementation.
 The identification of projects to be implemented in each districts starts with small projects.
 The funds remaining after the deduction of the amount allocated to the winning small projects are allocated to the remaining projects according to their valuation until the funds allocated to the respective district are exhausted.

 In the case of projects that receive the same number of votes and there is not enough money to implement both, the winning project will be the one that falls within the remaining amount in the district or will be selected by drawing lots by the Civic Budget Board.
 The draw protocol will be published on the bo.gdynia.pl portal.